ConsoleTVs/ChartsDocs/docs/customize_datasets.md

 | Parameter                                       | Description                                          |
 | ----------------------------------------------- | ---------------------------------------------------- |
 | `color(string $color)`                          | Determines the color of the dataset.                 |

+### C3

+C3 uses CSS to customize the datasets.
+Sorry...